pololu/p-star-examples/buzzer-music.X/README.md

-# Buzzer Beep Example for the P-Star
+# Buzzer Music Example for the P-Star

 ## Summary

-This example shows how you can program a P-Star to play simple beeps on a buzzer.
+This example shows how you can program a P-Star to play musical melodies on a buzzer.
 It uses Timer 3, the CCP2 module in compare mode, the RC1/CCP2 pin, and a low-priority interrupt.

-See `buzzer.h` for more information about how buzzer beeps are specified.
+See `buzzer-music.h` for more information about how to write music for the buzzer.
+Except for the allowed range of notes and the volume feature, the buzzer music library used in this example is compatible with the [OrangutanBuzzer] module in libpololu-avr and the [PololuBuzzer library for Arduino][PololuBuzzer], so most of the songs in the [3pi Tune Library forum thread][tunes] should work, and most songs written for the A-Star 32U4 controllers, Zumo 32U4 Robot, Balboa 32U4 Robot, or 3pi Robot should also work.

 ## Getting started